-Have you recently started a hospitality business, or are you thinking of getting into the vacation rental industry in the near future?
-No matter how large or small your vacation rental business is, you may still be doing things manually or linking channel calendars up to each other via iCal.
-You may have heard of rental channel managers or Property Management Systems (PMSes).
-However, you may not be sure why they are needed.
+Have you recently started a hospitality business, or are you considering getting into the vacation rental industry soon?
+No matter how large or small the scale of your vacation rental business is, you may still be handling things manually or linking channel calendars up to each other via iCal.
+You may have heard of rental channel managers or Property Management Systems (PMSes); however, you may not be sure why they are needed.

-Perhaps you’ve already done your research but now are left with one burning question.
+Perhaps you’ve already done your research but are now left with one burning question.
 At what point do I need a channel manager?
 Do I get one before starting my business?
 If I’m running one unit, do I wait until I have five?
-Hopefully, the points raised in this article will provide valuable insights that will help you make up your mind about getting a channel manager.
+Hopefully, this article will provide valuable insights that will help you make up your mind about getting a channel manager.

 What Is a Channel Manager or PMS, and Why Do I Need One?